Islam-hady9/Hands-On-Machine-Learning-with-Scikit-Learn-Keras-and-TensorFlow-Notes/README.md

 - Semi-supervised learning: Since labeling data is usually time-consuming and costly, you will often have plenty of unlabeled instances, and few labeled instances.
 Some algorithms can deal with data that’s partially labeled.
 This is called semi-supervised learning
 - Self-supervised learning: Another approach to machine learning involves actually generating a fully labeled dataset from a fully unlabeled one
 - Reinforcement learning: Reinforcement learning is a very different beast.
 The learning system, called an agent in this context, can observe the environment, select and perform actions, and get rewards in return

+**Batch and Online Learning**
+- Another criterion used to classify Machine Learning systems is whether or not the system can learn incrementally from a stream of incoming data.

 ## Chapter 2 End-to-End Machine Learning Project
 ## Chapter 3 Classification
 ## Chapter 4 Training Models